 Giving gifts is a great way to improve your client relationships.
 When done right, an amazing client gift will show your appreciation and remind your clients why you’re their top choice (and why they should tell all their friends about you).

-While you’re working to choose the right gifts to send out this year, use these tactics to deliver an unforgettable client experience:
+While you’re working to choose the right gifts to send out this year, use these 3 client gift idea tactics to deliver an unforgettable client experience:

 Client-focused, not self-promoting

 Your primary objective in giving this gift is to provide the best client experience possible.
 And this means focusing on your recipient—and less on your own service or branding.
 Receiving the gift alone will remind them of the personal touches that set you apart from the competition!

 If you want to associate your business with the gift, do so in a way that doesn’t affect the gift itself.
 Get a custom gift tag, box print, or wrapping paper made.
 This element adds flair but can ultimately be discarded, and it keeps the actual gift item totally about your client.

 Don’t worry, we’re not talking about monetary value here—even the smallest gifts can be meaningful.

 Make sure your gift provides either practical or emotional value, or in the best cases, both!
 Use what you know about your client to determine this.
 What kind of gift do you think they might get a practical use out of?

 On the other end of the spectrum, what kind of gift will make them smile?
 Something as simple as knowing they have a sweet tooth and sending them candy will light up their day.